YRISW 2020: A modern primer for superconformal field theories

 The 2020 edition was the fifth in a series of meetings, which are characterised by an underlying idea: a meeting for young researchers, designed by young researchers.
 The topics are presented in a pedagogical way, combining long blackboard lectures and tutorials, in such a way as to be accessible to PhD students in theoretical physics as well as to exceptional MSc students.
-All courses are part of a coherent narrative, in such a way to provide a comprehensive overview of the latest advances in two-dimensional conformal field theory.
+All courses are part of a coherent narrative, in such a way to provide a comprehensive overview of the latest advances in this modern topic.

 It is necessary to apply in order to attend the school; it is also possible to apply for accommodation in Hamburg and limited financial support.
 Applications are now closed.

 - YRISW 2019, ESI, Vienna, Austria, February 2019

 - YRISW 2018, Congressi Stefano Franscini, Ascona (Switzerland), January 2018